 In an era of 24/7, organisations have to respond quickly to changing circumstances.
 Teams are ever more prevalent these days because companies are faced with the challenges of global business, matrix organisations, virtual working and multi-culturalism.

 However, research has shown how bad people often are at teamwork.1 Most of the time, when questioned, team members don’t agree on what the purpose of the team is or the things it should be trying hard to deliver.
 Add to this the problem of ensuring the right people are on the team and that it is set up well, and most teams stand a slim chance of achieving anything approaching high performance.
 Whilst teams can collectively produce tremendous results, ‘greater than the sum of the parts,’ research shows that teams frequently underperform.2 ‘Social loafing,’ as the psychologists have observed, results in some team members contributing less effort than when they work alone!
 These teamwork issues, when added to other obstacles like the challenges of leading in a regulatory environment, can seriously hinder an organization’s progress.

 Building high performing teams requires more than great leadership.
 Simply gathering together some really talented people, pointing them at the challenge and hoping the ‘wisdom of crowds’ will prevail doesn’t work either.
 Creating and sustaining an effective team requires an investment of time and energy in making it happen — teams don’t just happen naturally, certainly not the high-performing sort.
-Building high performing teams requires an effective team development plan.
+Building a high performing team requires an effective team development plan.
 It also requires commitment and a willingness to see performance potentially dip as the group makes the transition into a ‘real’ team.

 In many instances, so-called teams may actually take longer to produce results or may even deliver something less than satisfactory.
 Collaboration and collective action, particularly with truly creative or time-critical challenges, is a skill that takes time, and invariably, help to develop.